omerk/docs.electrolama.com/docs/flash/flash-ti-flash-prog.md

 ![Successful flashing using Flash Programmer 2](/_assets/flash-prog-ok.png)

-You can now proceed to configuring your software of choice (see [here](/radio-docs/#step-4-setup-zigbee2mqtt-or-zha)).
+You can now proceed to configuring your software of choice.

 ## Troubleshooting